byu-oit-appdev/sans-server/README.md

 - *request* - An optional string or object that defines the request.
 If a string is provided then all default options will be assumed and the path will use the passed in string value.
 If an object is used then these options are available:

-    - *body* - Any value to pass in as the body.
-This does not need to be a string.
+    - *body* - A string or plain object to pass in as the body.
+If this is a JSON string and a header specifies `Content-Type: application/json` then the Sans-Server will automatically convert the JSON string into an object.

     - *headers* - An object with keys and string values that represent the request headers.
 Defaults to `{}`.